- Facts to Know

 A "green" runny nose is not necessarily an indication of a bacterial infection, but it could be.
 You should check with your health care professional.
 Persistent green secretions lasting beyond five to seven days can indicate a sinus infection, in which case you may need antibiotics.

-Antiviral medications, such as oseltamivir (Tamiflu) and zanamivir (Relenza), can be prescribed by a health care professional to both treat and prevent influenza.
+Antiviral medications, such as oseltamivir (Tamiflu), zanamivir (Relenza) and baloxavir marboxil (Xofluza), can be prescribed by a health care professional to both treat and prevent influenza.
 These prescription medications can shorten the duration of flu by one to two days and may reduce complications, including pneumonia and bronchitis.
 Additionally, if you've been exposed to the flu, you can take antiviral medication to prevent coming down with the virus.
 However, for optimal effectiveness, antiviral medication should be started within 12 to 48 hours of symptom onset or exposure.

 Note: Never give aspirin to a feverish child under age 19 who has the flu.
 Reye's syndrome is a severe and potentially fatal illness that affects children, following use of aspirin-containing products for viral infections.
 Reye's syndrome affects all the organs, most severely the liver and the brain.
 A child's risk for developing this disease is markedly lowered by avoiding aspirin use whenever they have a viral infection.